Corymbia/eucalyptus-documentation/content/install_guide/eucalyptus/installing_dependencies/install_midokura/install_midokura_installation/_index.md

 Configure a Midolman resource usage template.
 For large Eucalyptus clouds, use the agent-compute-large template.
 For standard (small or medium) Eucalyptus clouds, use the default template.
 For gateway nodes, use the agent-gateway templates.

 {{% notice note %}}
 For production environments, large templates are recommended.
 {{% /notice %}}

-See the [Midolman Installation documentation](http://docs.midokura.com/docs/v5.2/en/quick-start-guide/rhel-7_kilo-rdo/content/_midolman_installation.html) for more information.
+See the [Midolman Installation documentation](https://docs.midonet.org/docs/v5.2/en/quick-start-guide/rhel-7_mitaka-rdo/content/_midolman_installation.html) for more information.

-Check MidoNet version # and doc paths each release - match the compat matrix for the release!
-NOTE that Midokura changes doc repo frequently.
-GLOBAL SEARCH on "docs.midokura.com" across all docs.
 Choose the Midolman resource usage template name, based on the size and type of installation:

     agent-compute-large
     agent-compute-medium